Best daily deals

 The Razer logo on the side of each ear cup glows subtly when you turn them on.

-• Corsair Virtuoso Wireless SE: The headset is crafted for gamers of all platforms.
-The unboxing experience reveals a slew of connectivity options, which includes a USB-C to USB-A cable, 3.5mm aux cable, or a 2.4GHz USB wireless dongle for a virtually lag-free, untethered gaming experience.
+• Corsair Virtuoso Wireless SE ($254 at Amazon): The headset is crafted for gamers of all platforms.
+The unboxing experience reveals a slew of connectivity options, which include a USB-C to USB-A cable, 3.5mm aux cable, or a 2.4GHz USB wireless dongle for a virtually lag-free, untethered gaming experience.

-• Corsair Void RGB Elite Wireless: The Corsair Void RGB Elite Wireless is a great wireless gaming headset, with a comfortable fit, good sound, and great microphone.
-Its frame is a little loose, but it’s got solid battery life, and you can customize the color of the headset’s LED lights, if you’re into that sort of thing.
+• Corsair Void RGB Elite Wireless ($89 at Amazon): The Corsair Void RGB Elite Wireless is a great wireless gaming headset with a comfortable fit, good sound, and great microphone.
+Its frame is a little loose, but it’s got solid battery life, and you can customize the color of the headset’s LED lights if you’re into that sort of thing.

-• HyperX Cloud II Wireless: For $113 at Amazon, this gaming headset ticks all the boxes when it comes to a no-frills gaming headset, sporting a comfortable design, very good sound quality, and an impressive 30+ hour battery life.
+• HyperX Cloud II Wireless ($113 at Amazon): This gaming headset ticks all the boxes when it comes to a no-frills gaming headset, sporting a comfortable design, very good sound quality, and an impressive 30+ hour battery life.
 The headset is compatible with PC, PlayStation 4, and the Nintendo Switch when docked.

-• Razer Kaira Pro: This is Razer’s first headset designed for Xbox gamers.
+• Razer Kaira Pro ($89 at Amazon): This is Razer’s first headset designed for Xbox gamers.
 It features Xbox Wireless support for cable and dongle-free connections for a seamless, untethered gaming experience.
-It can also connect to mobile devices via Bluetooth for casual listening, or for mobile gaming.
+It can also connect to mobile devices via Bluetooth for casual listening or for mobile gaming.

-• Razer Nari Ultimate: If these headsets just don’t have all the bells and whistles you want, the Nari Ultimate is probably your best bet.
+• Razer Nari Ultimate ($108 at Amazon): If these headsets just don’t have all the bells and whistles you want, the Nari Ultimate is probably your best bet.
 This headset features everything the other headsets on this list feature, along with vibrating headphones that activate during bass sounds.
 It all feels a little gratuitous, but if that’s what you’re in for, this is a great option.

-• SteelSeries Arctis 1 Wireless: This is one of the only wireless gaming headsets that work with the Nintendo Switch console, regardless of whether or not it’s docked.
+• SteelSeries Arctis 1 Wireless ($64 at Amazon): This is one of the only wireless gaming headsets that work with the Nintendo Switch console, regardless of whether or not it’s docked.

-• SteelSeries Arctis 9X: This headset features Xbox Wireless support for a cable-free and dongle-free connection—complete with Windows Sonic Surround Sound.
+• SteelSeries Arctis 9X ($154 at Amazon): This headset features Xbox Wireless support for a cable-free and dongle-free connection—complete with Windows Sonic Surround Sound.
 It’s essentially one of the best headsets you can buy for the Xbox One.

-• Turtle Beach Stealth 600 Gen 2 MAX: This is another good wireless gaming headset but it costs $130 USD.
-It features a great microphone, an accurate frequency response, and works on Xbox and PlayStation consoles.
+• Turtle Beach Stealth 600 Gen 2 MAX ($129 at Amazon): This is another good wireless gaming headset for less than $150.
+It features a great microphone and an accurate frequency response and works on Xbox and PlayStation consoles.

-• Corsair Virtuoso RGB Wireless XT: This upgraded Virtuoso headset brings Bluetooth and aptX HD support.
+• Corsair Virtuoso RGB Wireless XT ($219 at Amazon): This upgraded Virtuoso headset brings Bluetooth and aptX HD support.
 It’s otherwise an identical headset to the Virtuoso RGB Wireless SE, and dishing out an extra $60 USD for a feature that isn’t terribly important for gaming feels a little steep, which is why this headset is in the notable mentions instead of the main list.
 If your budget’s expansive, this could the just the ticket.

 What you should know before you purchase a wireless gaming headset